To find out more about BAOS then click on a link below.

 - notifies to the Executive Committee a wish to resign (but only if at least three members of the Executive Committee will remain in office when the notice of resignation is to take effect).

-(1) The Executive Committee shall hold at least two ordinary meetings each year.
-A special meeting may be called at any time by the chairman or by any two members of the Executive Committee upon not less than 4 days’ notice being given to the other members of the Executive Committee of the matters to be discussed but if the matters include an appointment of a co opted member then not less than 21 days’ notice must be given.
+- The Executive Committee shall hold at least two ordinary meetings each year.
+A special meeting may be called at any time by the chairman or by any two members of the Executive Committee upon not less than 4 days’ notice being given to the other members of the Executive Committee of the matters to be discussed but if the matters include an appointment of a co-opted member then not less than 21 days’ notice must be given.

-(3) There shall be a quorum when at least one third of the number of members of the Executive Committee for the time being or three members of the Executive Committee, whichever is the greater, are present at a meeting.
+- There shall be a quorum when at least one-third of the number of members of the Executive Committee for the time being or three members of the Executive Committee, whichever is the greater, are present at a meeting.

-(5) The Executive Committee shall keep minutes, in books kept for the purpose, of the proceedings at meetings of the Executive Committee and any sub-committee.
+- The Executive Committee shall keep minutes of the proceedings at meetings of the Executive Committee and any sub-committee.
+Minutes stored electronically should have adequate secure backup.
+Such minutes are available to members on request, following confirmation at the next meeting.

-(1) The funds of the Charity, including all donations contributions and bequests, shall be paid into an account or accounts operated by the Executive Committee in the name of the Charity at such bank as the Executive Committee shall from time to time decide.
-All cheques drawn on the account must be signed by the Chair, Vice Chair, the Secretary or the Treasurer.
-At least two office holders must sign each cheque.
+- The funds of the Charity, including all donations contributions and bequests, shall be paid into an account or accounts operated by the Executive Committee in the name of the Charity at such bank as the Executive Committee shall from time to time decide.
+All payments from the account must be authorised by at least two members of the Executive Committee, at least one of whom must be the Chair, Vice Chair, the Secretary or the Treasurer.
+Evidence of such authorisation should be available for review in accordance with accepted accounting practices.

 The Executive Committee shall comply with their obligations under the Charities Act 1993 (or any statutory re-enactment or modification of that Act) with regard to: